Jay Allen Sanford 2 p.m., Dec. 5

 Influences: Widespread Panic, Phish, Ben Harper, the Meters, Mr. Blotto, the Grateful Dead, Peter Green, Tom Petty, Neil Young, Damien Marley, Mother Hips, Sublime, Bob Marley, Karl Denson, Galactic, Wilco, Spearhead, Peter Tosh

-CHI (pronounced "chee") Club singer/rhythm guitarist Roland Gabriel cites among the band's influences the Rolling Stones, Widespread Panic, Tom Petty, Beck, and the Mother Hips.
-Songs such as their reggae-influenced "No Bad Day" and "Pacific Breezes" have cemented the band's Southern California charm.
-If the Laurel Canyon scene in L.A. had played out 30 years later in Ocean Beach, the CHI Club would be the house band.
+Formed in 2005, the Chi Club (pronounced "chee") got their start playing on the beach, at a house party, a farmers' market, or a bar.
+Singer/rhythm guitarist Roland Gabriel cites among the band's influences the Rolling Stones, Widespread Panic, Tom Petty, Beck, and the Mother Hips.
+Songs such as their reggae-influenced "No Bad Day" and "Pacific Breezes" have cemented the band's Southern California style.
+If the Laurel Canyon scene in L.A. had played out 30 years later in Ocean Beach, the Chi Club would be the house band.

-Most of the lyrics are written by Gabriel and long-time friend Rain Samuelson, but the musical development of the songs is a collective process.
+Most of the lyrics are written by Gabriel and Samuelson, but the musical development of the songs is a collective process.
 Gabriel describes it as "No song is complete until all members have seasoned the song with their own flavor."